Capricorn1/ipv6-router-scripts/etc/README.md

 ## The bind Directory

 The bind directory in this project contains files for configuring the DNS (named.service) that are **not** dependent on the currently delegated prefix.
 The files may need to be edited once for a specific environment, but should not require editing after that.
 The directory contains the files `db.115.168.192.in-addr.arpa.zone`, `named.conf`, and `named.conf.options`.
 This assumes that the LAN subnet is `192.168.115.0/24`.
-If this is not the subnet of your LAN, edit the name of the db.115.x file and the `(/)opt/ipv6-configuration/db.home.zone.template` and `(/)opt/ipv6-configuration/named.conf.local.template` to the correct subdirectory.
+If this is not the subnet of your LAN, edit the name of the db.115.x file and the `(/)opt/ipv6-configuration/db.home.zone.template` and `(/)opt/ipv6-configuration/named.conf.local.template` to the correct subnet.
 At the time of this writing, the version of bind9 is `1:9.18.30-0ubuntu0.24.04.2`.

 ## The netplan Directory